Last October I had the opportunity to visit Zion National Park for 3 days during my 2-week road trip visiting Utah’s Mighty Five.

 Being able to pick up our drysuits the day before was awesome because we could get to the Narrows early before the crowds.

 We rented the Dry Pant Package ($45), which includes Gor-Tex dry pants, Neoprene socks, canyon shoes, and a hiking pole.

 Click here to check out their rental packages (<– not sponsored, not an affiliate link).

 Tip: The Gor-Tex dry pants are NOT stretchy at all.
 You may want to size up for comfort.

 The dry pants have rubber gaskets at the bottom, so only your feet will get wet.
 The Neoprene socks let a water barrier in between your feet & the socks.
 The water is cold at first but quickly warms up once you get moving.

 In hindsight, renting hiking gear was a lifesaver.
 I don’t think I would’ve made it very far with my entire lower half being cold & wet while sliding all over slippery river rocks in heavy, water-logged hiking boots.

-Hopefully, this post helps you prepare for an awesome Narrows experience!
+Hopefully this post helps you prepare for an awesome Narrows hiking experience!
 Do you have any extra tips to add for this hike?
 Let me know in the comments below!